lichengzhu/Site-offline/README.md

+# Version 3.0
+The site has been redesigned to point to my personal site hosed by Squarespace for the job searching purpose.
+The past site has been archived and can be found under the folder “version2_archived.”

 # Version 2.3
 A major update to the portfolio: <br><br>
 1. Added and updated projects including: usability testing with Cengage, self-initiated game research project using big data, and the graphic design project.<br>